This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Do you think I'm Joffrey?

 Sansa can see that she's offended him.
-She's still frustrated herself, but she swallows her pride to try a more conciliatory approach.
+She's still frustrated, but she swallows her pride and tries a more conciliatory approach.

 You're as far from Joffrey as anyone I've ever met.